hunterjohnson05/USGS_Stream_Guage/README.md

 # USGS_Stream_Guage
-Function that creates csv of daily streamflow data between any dates for and USGS Stream Gauge
+Function that creates .xlsx file of daily streamflow data between any dates for and USGS Stream Gauge